 Character Cake Pops – Sesame Street, Angry Birds, Winnie The Pooh, Minnie Mouse, Yo Gabba Gabba, and Muppets

 Here’s a complete cake pop recipe with step-by-step instructions and photos, it’s well done.
 Do you have any other cake pop ideas?
 Share them with us all in the comments!
 You can make perfect cake balls with this cake ball molded pan, the cake pop maker that simplifies the whole process!
 No mess, use any cake mix, and they are ready to dip and eat.Love cake pops?
-Check out these adorable marshmallow pops.
-A great twist on traditional cake pops and super easy to make!
+Check these out and learn how to make marshmallow pops.
+They are a great twist on traditional cake pops and super easy to make!